Skip to content

 Having fun with art is not just for children!

 Fun with art – my three favourite words!
 As adults, we are easily capable of getting a huge amount of fun out of art and craft – if we allow ourselves.
 Somehow, somewhere along the road of growing up, we stop ‘doing art’ because we can’t do it ‘properly’.
 As children, until we reach a certain age, we do not care whether we are ‘good’ or ‘bad’ at art.
 If you watch children at play, having fun with art comes naturally.
 It was through my creative work with children that I began to think about art and craft in a different way.
-Children simply create and often forget about their ‘art’ once the crayons and paints are put away; their joy is in the doing.

 Having fun with art